noahehall/theBookOfNoah/0current/blockchain/ethereum/infura.md

 ## basics

-- high level
+- high level (deploying contracts)
   - create an account and get an endpoint to network
+  - via remix, redeploy smart contracts to the injected web 3 provider (infura)
+  - via metamask, confirm the transaction (for the deployed contract), make take some time for miners to validate it
+  - via etherscan, verify the transaction
-  - via web3, connect to the network via the endpoint
+  - via web3, connect to the network selected in infura, add the contract address & abi from remix, start developing!